microsoft/Reactors/jim-learns-stuff/cool-things-with-python/README.md

 Wrong!
 How about Python inline in your HTML?
 Yes, this is now a thing thanks to [PyScript](https://pyscript.net), recently announced at PyCon US.
 PyScript uses a version of Python running under Web Assembly to allow you to use in-line Python, accessing all the normal Python packages you know and love.

 In this episode, Jim learns all about PyScript, putting the early alpha versions through their paces to build out a simple web app.
 He’ll be seeing if he can do web development without JavaScript.

-### Episode 3 - Make Python faster

-One of the downsides to Python is speed.
-It’s very fast to develop with, but at run time it’s nowhere near as fast as compiled languages like C# or C++.
-In fact, the Computer Language Benchmarks Game with binary trees shows a C++ app can run the test scenario in less than 1 second, but Python takes over 44!

-Part of the reason is that Python is an interpreted language – each line is read, interpreted into computer instructions then run, rather than a compiled language where the compiler can create the computer instructions before the code is run, and find fun ways to optimize.

-What if there was a compiler for Python?
-Imagine if you could drop in a compiler that would create compiled code the first time your code is run, then use that instead of interpreting the code each time.
-It turns out there is, and it’s called [PyJion](https://www.trypyjion.com).

-In this episode Jim puts PyJion through its paces.
-He’ll dig into how to enable it, how it works, and how much of a difference it can make.

 ## Speakers